influxdata/docs-v2/content/influxdb/clustered/admin/tokens/bypass-identity-provider.md

     ```

 3. Update your `influxctl` connection profile with a new `[profile.auth.token]`
-    section with a `token_file` setting that identifies the location of your
+    section.
-    saved admin token file:
+4. In the `[profile.auth.token]` section, assign the `token_file` setting to the location of your saved admin token file:

     ```toml
     [[profile]]